-This thing that we can loosely call theopoetics may not have one narrow definition, but that does not mean that we can’t describe it, both in concept and (more importantly) as a practice.
+This thing that we can loosely call theopoetics may not have one narrow definition, but that does not mean that we can’t describe it, both in concept and (more importantly) as a practise.
 As part of my own personal exploration, I have been gathering some of this material together and here is some of it, hopefully organised in a way that makes sense.

 The bits and pieces here have been gathered from the web, both fixed pages, podcasts and videos.
-There are a few books out there which i have not read yet, and probably never will, because I am much more interested in theopoetics as a way to understand and shape practice, rather than as an intellectual exercise.
+There are a few books out there which i have not read yet, and probably never will, because I am much more interested in theopoetics as a way to understand and shape practise, rather than as an intellectual exercise.

 This is a paraphrase of the definition provided by ARC, whose webite is here.